Robert W. Estill

 Robert Whitridge Estill (September 7, 1927 – October 9, 2019) was an American prelate who served as the ninth Bishop of North Carolina from 1983 to 1994.

 Biography

-Estill was born on September 7, 1927, in Lexington, Kentucky, the son of Robert Julian Estill and Elizabeth Pierpont Whitridge.
-He was educated at the University of Kentucky from where he graduated with a Bachelor of Arts in 1949.
+Estill was born on September 7, 1927, in Lexington, Kentucky, the son of Robert Julian Estill (1877–1952) and Elizabeth Pierpont Whitridge (1891–1954).
+He was educated at the Episcopal High School in Alexandria, Virginia and graduated from the University of Kentucky from where he graduated with a Bachelor of Arts in 1949.
 He also graduated with a Bachelor of Divinity from the Episcopal Theological School in 1952 and a Master of Sacred Theology from Sewanee: The University of the South in 1960.
 He also received a Doctor of Ministry from the University of the South in 1979 and from Vanderbilt University in 1980.
-He received a Doctor of Divinity from the University of South, 1984.
+He received an honorary Doctor of Divinity from the University of South, 1984.

 Ordination

 Estill was ordained deacon on June 27, 1952, by Bishop William R. Moody of Lexington in the Church of the Good Shepherd in Lexington, Kentucky.
 He was ordained priest in 1953.
 He served as rector of St Mary's Church in Middlesboro, Kentucky between 1952 and 1955 and later as rector of Christ Church in Lexington, Kentucky between 1955 and 1963.
 In 1963 he was appointed as Dean of Christ Church Cathedral in Louisville, Kentucky.
 In 1969 he became rector of St Alban's Church in Washington D.C. and in 1973 he became director of the Center for Continuing Education in the Virginia Theological Seminary.
 Between 1976 and 1980 he served as rector of St Michael and All Angels Church in Dallas, Texas.